VilmaDaukantaite/final_project/README.md

 I believe there is enough of data available.
 However limitation might come from the fact that there is less data points for the earlier periods as compared to 2018

-* How will you test your hypothesis?

-Two sample t test for difference of means
+Two sample t test for difference of means will be used for the hypothesis testing

 * How will you test your success?